 It’s also advisable that you make a photocopy of everyone’s passport before you travel.
 It might also be worth making a second copy that you can keep at school.
 This could help in the case of any lost or stolen passports.

-With regards to visas, again, the website of the British Foreign and Commonwealth Office has the most up-to-date information regarding requirements – and those who are not British citizens should certainly check requirements with the relevant embassy, as with passport validity.
+With regards to visas, again, the website of the FCDO has the most up-to-date information regarding requirements – and those who are not British citizens should certainly check requirements with the relevant embassy, as with passport validity.

-If travelling to the USA, you will not need a visa (if you are a British citizen or an eligible national of a Visa Waiver Program country) but you will need an in-date ESTA.
+If travelling to the USA, you won't need a visa (if you are a British citizen or an eligible national of a Visa Waiver Program country) but you will need an in-date ESTA.

 Pre-existing medical conditions